 2. Click on “Connections” and then select “WiFi.”

 3. On the top right-hand side of the WiFi menu, you will see three vertical dots.
 If you click on them, you will see a drop-down menu.

 4. Choose “WiFi Frequency Band” and select the frequency you prefer between 2.4GHz frequency and 5GHz frequency.

 This 5ghz WiFi upgrade is from the previous 802.11n.
 It is the newest technology in high-speed wireless Internet connection.
 It is capable of transmitting data at approximately 600 Mbps.
 5ghz WiFi isn’t just faster than 802.11n but also offers greater distance.
-It’s an excellent idea to get a 5GHZ WiFi router if you’re searching for a more powerful Internet connection and a more comprehensive range.
+Getting a 5GHZ WiFi router is an excellent idea if you’re searching for a more powerful Internet connection and a more comprehensive range.

-For a 5GHz WiFi network, your smartphone or another device must be able to support 5GHz WiFi.
+For a 5GHz WiFi network, your smartphone or another device must support 5GHz WiFi.
 If your device or phone isn’t compatible with 5GHz WiFi, it won’t be capable of connecting to a network running 5GHz.

 We hope you enjoy our post about using 5Ghz WiFi with Android.
 With this information, we are sure that you’ll be capable of enjoying a more efficient internet connection that is less cluttered, particularly when you’re in a busy area.